 Your debt-to-income ratio is the ratio of your total monthly debt payments (housing, installment debts and others) to your gross monthly income.

-For the purposes of acquiring a VA home loan, an acceptable debt-to-income (DTI) ratio is 41% or less of your gross income.
+For the purposes of acquiring a VA home loan, an acceptable debt-to-income (DTI) ratio is 41 percent or less of your gross income.
 To determine your DTI, enter your gross monthly income and monthly debt payments into a DTI calculator.

 Residual income is the amount of your net income that remains after housing and other debts, obligations and monthly living expenses are subtracted.
 Because it's a measure of day-to-day affordability of living expenses, it takes into consideration the number of people living in the household, regardless of whether they are named on the loan.
 Simply add up your expenses and subtract them from the amount of income you take in (net income) each month.
 Divide that by the number of people living in your household, and that's your residual income figure.